MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-app-policies-get-started.md

 1. Choose whether you want to continue with the existing policy settings or customize them.
 Select **No, I'll customize the policy** to make changes, and then select **Next**.

-1. Choose whether this policy will apply to all apps, specific apps, or all apps except the apps you select.
+1. Choose whether this policy applies to all apps, specific apps, or all apps except the apps you select.
 Select **Choose apps** to select which apps to apply the policy to, and then select **Next**.

 1. Choose whether to modify the existing conditions of the policy.